DevCrew-io/openai-chatgpt-ios-sdk/README.md

 Now that you have obtained your API key, you can use it to initialize the `ChatGPTAPIManager` in your iOS application as mentioned in the below section.

+### Installation

+### Swift Package Manager

+The Swift Package Manager is a tool for automating the distribution of Swift code and is integrated into the swift compiler.

+dependencies: [
+    .package(url: "https://github.com/DevCrew-io/chatgpt-ios-sdk.git", .upToNextMajor(from: "1.0.0"))
+]
+### Manually

+If you prefer not to use any of the aforementioned dependency managers, you can integrate **ChatGPTAPIManager** into your project manually.

+1 Download zip file
+2 Open ChatGPTAPIManager/Sources/ChatGPTAPIManager
+3 Drag and drop ChatGPTAPIManager.swift file into project

 ### Initialization
 To initialize the `ChatGPTAPIManager`, you need to provide the API key as a parameter.